Szymon-Czuszek/SAS-Data-Science/README.md

 These SAS code snippets demonstrate the process of visualizing age and course distribution among students using vertical bar charts for effective data analysis and exploration.

+## SAS Data Visualization: Course Enrollment

+This SAS code snippet processes student enrollment data and creates a horizontal bar chart to visualize the distribution of course enrollment.

+### Explanation:

+1. **Creating Dataset:**
+   - The DATA statement creates a dataset named ENROLLMENT_DATA, containing information about students, including their name, gender, age, course ID, and major.
+   - The INPUT statement specifies the format of the data to be read.

+2. **Creating Chart:**
+   - PROC CHART is used to create a horizontal bar chart based on the ENROLLMENT_DATA dataset.
+   - The HBAR statement generates a horizontal bar chart, with course IDs plotted discretely along the y-axis.

+This SAS code snippet demonstrates the process of visualizing the distribution of course enrollment among students using a horizontal bar chart for effective data analysis and exploration.

 ## Usage

 Clone the repository to your local machine.